Matthew-K310/obsidian/7 - Personal/Work Stuff/Job Goals.md

 - Experience with TrueNAS and Unraid
 - Knowledge of server filesystems

-## What programming languages do I need to learn?
+## What Programming Languages Do I Need to Learn?
 - Python
 - JavaScript
 - Bash